 One last thing: no hats.
 Hats are not allowed in the courtroom (except for religious reasons) and you will be asked to remove any hat you are wearing.

-Tips for Dressing for Jury Duty
+Tips for What to Wear to Jury Duty

 - Try to stay away from strong perfumes or body sprays.
 You will be interacting with many people and some people may be sensitive to very strong smells and odors.